Indicators

 RollingWindow

-In this tutorial, we're creating an ExpectedShortfallPercent
+In this tutorial, create an ExpectedShortfallPercent

 custom = ExpectedShortfallPercent(50, 0.05)